Bridge Jumping and Cliff Jumping Tips for Safe Diving

 In order for you to get the most out of your diving experiences, it’s important that you learn how to evaluate your surroundings to ensure safe diving.
 Here are some tips on how to jump off a bridge or cliff safely.

-Man jumping off a cliff into a lake
+A man is jumping off a cliff into the ocean.

 Make Sure You are a Strong, Confident Swimmer